LuckyZhou880808/react-blog-demo/README.md

 ----

 ## Getting started
 1. Run `npm install` to install the dependencies.
-2. Run `npm debug` to start the local web server.
+2. Run `npm run debug` to start the local web server.
 3. Go to `http://localhost:3000` and you should see the app running!
 4. Run `npm run lint` to check code style issues.
 5. Run `npm run build` will pack all resource into specified folder
 6. Run `npm start` will run buid task and run it on node http server.
 7. Go to `http://localhost:9000` and you should see the final app running on production